Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/doughnut-chart.md

 ![Page name property](/static/assets/on-premise/images/report-designer/report-items/chart/doughnut-chart/page-name.png)

 You can set static or dynamic text as the page name.
-To set and reset dynamic text, refer to the [Set Expression](./../../../compose-report/properties-panel/#set-expression) and [Reset Expression](./../../../compose-report/properties-panel/#reset-expression) section.
+To set and reset dynamic text, refer to the [Set Expression](./../../../compose-report/properties-panel/#set-expression) and [Reset Expression](./../../../compose-report/properties-panel/#reset-expression)section.

 #### Document Map